s-hfarooq/ALMA/README.md

 ###### Running frontend
   * Run `npm run build` before pushing frontend changes since running this on the RPi takes very long.
-  * Go into the api folder and run `./server.js`.
-The site should then be running at `localhost:3080`.
   * Run forever using `nohup ./server.js &`.
 You may need to kill the previous instance using `kill PID`.
 Find the PID by running `ps -ef` and look for the value corresponding to `server.js`.
 For getting console output, run `npm run dev` instead.
+The site should then be running at `localhost:3080`.

 ## Development Environment
 @weustis you should do this